Blogs

 What is Permaculture?

-Lesser Cost than Conventional
+Lesser Cost than Conventiona

 While using all the natural components of the ecosystem like composting the waste into useful organic matter and manure, one can save up a lot of money which would otherwise be spending on conventional farming.